FadoBagy/SoftUni-Problem-Solutions/README.md

-# SoftUniTasks
-Тhese are some of the tasks I have solved during my time studying in SoftUni.
 # SoftUni Tasks

 During the time I studied at SoftUni I solved many tasks, here are some of them taken from *exercises* or *exams*.